m0rkcoin/m0rkcoin-website/index.md

 m0rkcoin is a fork of ByteCoin and has a strong focus on privacy and anonymity.

 m0rkcoin focuses on open-source, community, quality and ease of use.
-We will release all software we create as open-source with permissive license, pull requests, suggestions and feedback is welcome.
+We will release all software we create as open-source with permissive license.
+Pull requests, suggestions and feedback are welcome.
 We aim to create quality apps built on top of modern technology stacks.

 ## Features